Why Does Game Character Rigging Often Break the Animation Pipeline?

 └── Lean_left / Lean_right

-Minimum clip set for basic locomotion:
+Minimum set of clips for basic locomotion:

 | Animation | velocityX | velocityZ |